 The population of Cherkessk is about 124,000 (2015), the area - 69.8 sq. km.

-The phone code is +7 8782, postal codes are 369000-3690xx.
+The phone code - +7 8782, the postal codes - 369000-369015.

-Cherkessk was founded by the Cossacks as a Russian military fortification on Kuban frontier, where the Russian troops headed by the general German defeated 40,000 Turkish Army of Batal-Pashi in 1790.
+Cherkessk was founded by the Cossacks as a Russian military fortification on the Kuban frontier, where the Russian troops headed by the general German defeated 40,000 Turkish Army of Batal-Pashi in 1790.

 In 1934, Batalpashinsk was renamed to Sulimov, after the chairman of Sovnarkom.
-In 1937, Sulimov was arrested and shot, after that the city was renamed Yezhovo-Cherkessk, after the chairman of Inner Affairs N.I.Yezhov.
+In 1937, Sulimov was arrested and shot.
+After that, the city was renamed Yezhovo-Cherkessk, after the chairman of Inner Affairs N.I.Yezhov.
 In 1939, after the latter was arrested, only the second part of the city’s name remained.